flow-ai/flowai-swift/README.md

 ```

 ### Loading history
 You can load previous messages using `loadHistory()`.
-You can optionally provide a custom threadId to load messages of a specific thread / user.
+You can optionally provide a custom threadId to load messages of a specific thread or user.

 ## Author